So Many Details

 "So Many Details" is a song recorded by American singer-songwriter Toro y Moi.
 The song was released on October 15, 2012 through Carpark Records, as the lead single from his third studio album Anything in Return (2013).
 Toro y Moi is the recording project of musician Chaz Bundick, who wrote, produced, engineered, mixed, and performed all instrumentation on the track.

 Background

 Bundick, in an announcement accompanying the song's release, called it an attempt "to make sincere pop music that’s not all processed and bubblegum."

 The song was first shared on SoundCloud on October 15, 2012; a special 7-inch single containing a remix of the song with Odd Future's Hodgy Beats saw release on Black Friday Record Store Day on November 23 of that year.
 This combination was made available for digital download on December 3, 2012.
 The song's music video, shot by directing duo HARRYS and photographed in the Hamptons, was uploaded on December 12, 2012.
-The video stars Bundick and actress Sarah Stephens; writer Jeremy D. Larson descrribed its concept: "[The clip features] Bundick staring despondently into the camera recalling the all the many details of an equally despondent lady."
+The video stars Bundick and actress Sarah Stephens; writer Jeremy D. Larson described its concept: "[The clip features] Bundick staring despondently into the camera recalling the all the many details of an equally despondent lady."